HRES-1157-119

 What it does

-This resolution would formally commend the American Chemical Society (ACS) on the occasion of its 150th anniversary and recognize its contributions to the United States.
-It is a simple House resolution (H.Res.), meaning it would express the sense of the House but would not create law, appropriate funds, or impose any regulatory requirements.
+This resolution would formally commend the American Chemical Society (ACS) on the occasion of its 150th anniversary and recognize its contributions to science, education, and the U.S. economy.
+It would affirm the importance of STEM education and direct the Clerk of the House to transmit a copy of the resolution to three named ACS leaders.
+It would create no new law, spending, or regulatory requirements.

 Who benefits

 The American Chemical Society and its approximately 180,000 members would receive formal congressional recognition.
-Chemistry professionals, researchers, and educators affiliated with ACS would benefit from the reputational and symbolic value of congressional acknowledgment.
-Academic institutions and industries that partner with ACS may also benefit indirectly from the elevated public profile.
+Chemistry professionals, researchers, and educators broadly may benefit from the affirmation of their field's importance.
+Students and young people interested in STEM fields benefit from the resolution's endorsement of expanded educational opportunities in chemistry and related disciplines.

 Who is hurt